Graduate programs in nutrition and food science

 Students are required to maintain a 3.0 grade point average in the entire program.
 A minimum "B" average is required for NFS 6000, 6020, 6030, 6230, 7000, and 7240.
 Students failing any of these courses (below B-) will be allowed to repeat them once.
 In addition, department policy allows for one C grade over the course of the entire program.

 - Plan of work

 Students are required to submit 3 copies of their plan of work after completing eight credits.
 Failure to do so will result in a hold on their registration.
 Students should consult with the Graduate Officer or their Advisor in planning their coursework.

 The completion of a thesis or essay is required for the M.S. and M.A. degrees, respectively.
 The thesis or essay must show evidence of scholarly study and writing and be related to the student's major.
 Students should consult their advisor regarding requirements for theses and essays.

 - AGRADE – Accelerated Graduate Enrollment

-Qualified senior undergraduates having a GPA of not less than 3.5 may enroll simultaneously in the undergraduate and graduate program and apply a maximum of sixteen credits towards both the bachelor and master's degrees in nutrition and food science.
+Qualified senior undergraduates having a GPA of not less than 3.5 may enroll simultaneously in the undergraduate and graduate program and apply a maximum of sixteen credits towards both the bachelor's and master's degrees in nutrition and food science.

 Students may apply for the program as soon as they complete 90 credit hours towards the undergraduate degree.
-Graduate courses taken as part of the AGRADE program are assessed undergraduate tuition rate.
+Graduate courses taken as part of the AGRADE program are assessed undergraduate tuition rates.
 All application materials should be sent to the department address.